 Canada is a great place to live and work.
 We who are lucky enough to live here know it.
 And the world knows it, too.
-In fact, Canada is ranked as the second-best country in the world behind Germany, from a field of 60 countries for overall sustainability, cultural influence, entrepreneurship, economic influence and most importantly, quality of life.
-We placed ahead of the U.K., the U.S., and Sweden (if you’re keeping score).
+In fact, Canada is ranked as the second best country in the world behind Germany, from a field of 60 countries for overall sustainability, cultural influence, entrepreneurship, economic influence and most importantly, quality of life.

 If you’re part of the booming Boomer generation, you’ll be happy to know Canada is the 5th best country to grow old in, with our unique old age pension programs and health care system.
 And if that’s not enough:

-- We have greater economic freedom because of our sound, reliable and transparent public finances.
+- We have great economic freedom thanks to our sound, reliable and transparent public finances.

-- Our banks and banking systems are better and stronger (4 of the top 10 banks in the world were Canadian)
+- Our banks and banking systems are reliable and efficient (4 of the top 10 banks in the world are Canadian).

 - We have a relatively lower unemployment rate than the U.S., particularly among young workers.

-- We have better health care, benefits, paid holidays and paid leaves, including maternity and paternal leave.
+- We have health care, benefits, paid holidays and paid leaves, including maternity and paternal leave.

-Our workplaces are mandated by law to be inclusive and welcoming, with opportunities open to all.
-According to a BMO study, “in Canada, nearly half of millionaires are immigrants or second-generation residents, compared to just one-third in America.”
+- Our workplaces are mandated by law to be inclusive and welcoming, with opportunities open to all.

 Have you considered immigrating to Canada?
 Here are 8 things you should know.